-Guided by a multi-year strategic plan and supported by a Secretariat, INEE engages a multi-stakeholder strategy of education in emergencies (EiE) that spans traditional boundaries of development and humanitarian action.
+Guided by a multi-year strategic plan, governed by a set of by-laws, and supported by a Secretariat, INEE engages a multi-stakeholder strategy of education in emergencies (EiE) that spans traditional boundaries of development and humanitarian action.

 INEE strives to be an open, flexible network with minimal formal structure, shared leadership, open non-competitive membership, and strong inter-agency collaborative relationships.
 INEE plays a facilitative as opposed to an operational role.
 INEE complements other more formal inter-agency mechanisms by employing the ‘soft power’ of convening and facilitating, not directing and competing, to draw agencies together, sustain commitment, and strengthen collaboration.